FAQs

 Why only Saline?

-Sterile saline is a mixture of water & sodium chloride, its the same ratio that is naturally found in our bodies and therefore mimics the natural amounts our bodies produce.
-Neilmed saline is sterile & pre made meaning there is little to no chance of cross contamination
+Sterile saline is a mixture of water & sodium chloride: Sterile Isotonic @ 9MG/ML it is the same ratio that is naturally found in our bodies and therefore mimics the natural amounts our bodies produce.
+Neilmed saline is sterile & pre made meaning there is little to no chance of cross contamination.

-The piercing should be cleaned once daily after a shower: this will ensure any debris is softend and easily & gently wiped away with none woven gauze, cotton buds, or kitchen roll
+The piercing should be cleaned once daily after a shower: this will ensure any debris is softened and easily & gently wiped away with non woven gauze or kitchen roll

 WHY NOT PEROXIDE,TCP,SURGICAL SPIRITS/TEA TREE ETC?